 Learning how to declutter?
 Sometimes decluttering and organizing your home can seem like too much to handle.
-On those days (like when I’m staring into my overflowing closet convinced that I have nothing to wear), these are the best decluttering books to inspire and help you take the first step toward decluttering your home and creating an organized life that you love.
+On those days (like when I’m staring into my overflowing closet convinced that I have nothing to wear), these are the best decluttering books filled with practical tips to inspire and help you take the first step toward decluttering your home and creating an organized life that you love.